Café-restaurant In De Waag

 Gastronomy with a Touch of History

 The interior of In De Waag is beautifully decorated.
 The white-washed walls, wooden floors and furniture and an abundance of candles take you back to earlier times.
 The pleasant hum of visitors enjoying the food and each other’s company buzzes across the rafters.
-The menu selection is not very large, but features a good choice of meat, fish and a few vegetarian dishes.
-The mushroom tagliatellini sounds promising as does black angus entrecote with potato salad and haricots.
-The deserts are tantalising.
-Who can resist chocolate brownie with chocolate ice cream?

 If you are not very hungry, try the snack menu with Dutch favourites like bitterballen and kroket or just go for a cappuccino and a wedge of apple pie with a secret Dutch mix of spices.
 Then sit back, spoon up the whipped cream and enjoy this authentic Dutch treat.

-Free Lesson in History
+Free Lesson in History.

 The year is 1488.
 It’s evening.
 It’s half past nine.
 The sky has turned ink-blue.
 The night watchman turns the key in the lock and then brings it to the city hall for safekeeping.
 Saint Antonius Gate is locked and Amsterdam is safe for the night.

-Over the centuries the Waag building and surroundings have had various functions.
-At one time, it stored the city’s archives and in Napoleonic days Nieuwmarkt Square served as public execution place.
 These days it is a daily market where vendors sell fruit, vegetables and flowers.
 On Saturdays it is the Farmers’ Market and famous for its organic produce.
 Today, the Waag is a haunt for history buffs and for all others a gastronomic place with excellent outdoor seating in summer.

 photo credit Marianne Crone